return42/sphkerneldoc/linux_src_doc/arch/arm64/kvm/reset_c.rst

 -----------

-This function finds the right table above and sets the registers on the virtual CPU struct to their architectually defined reset values.
+This function finds the right table above and sets the registers on the virtual CPU struct to their architecturally defined reset values.

 ..
 This file was automatic generated / don't edit.